Frequently Asked Questions

 21. Why does MN-ADDM focus on the Somali and Hmong populations in its project?

 It is important for us to understand ASD prevalence across different communities in Minnesota.
-This project builds on earlier ICI work, entitled the Minneapolis Somali ASD Prevalence Project, that estimated the prevalence of ASD among Somali and non-Somali children in Minneapolis.
+This project builds on earlier ICI work entitled the Minneapolis Somali ASD Prevalence Project that estimated the prevalence of ASD among Somali and non-Somali children in Minneapolis.
 That project is the largest project to date to look at the number and characteristics of Somali children with ASD in any community within the United States.
-That 2014 project found notable differences in ASD prevalence and co-occurring conditions, such as intellectual disability, between children from different ethnic groups in Minneapolis.
+The findings of that 2014 project showed notable differences in ASD prevalence and co-occurring conditions, such as intellectual disability, between children from different ethnic groups in Minneapolis.
 Other studies conducted in the United States have identified disparities among children with autism from racially and ethnically diverse backgrounds in terms of age of diagnosis and access to and utilization of services.

 Publications from the Minneapolis Somali ASD Prevalence Project:

-22. How is ASD prevalence estimated among the different racial/ethnic groups?
+22. How did the data collection approach estimation of prevalence of ASD for the different racial/ethnic groups?

 23. How does the Somali prevalence data compare to other racial and ethnic communities?